Sub-femtosecond optical control of entangled states: Dissociation of H Lg

-The experimental results for the asymmetry parameter are shown in Fig. S \ref{viblevelsup}G and H. Panel G shows that the asymmetry parameter is zero in the case of the dissociative ionization only with XUV photons.
-This is a sure sign that the asymmetric photoelectron emission takes place only when an interference of different dissociation pathways leading to the same final state is present.
-Whereas, in Fig. S \ref{viblevelsup}H we observe asymmetric photoelectron emission in the overlap region.
-An important feature in Fig. S\ref{viblevelsup} H, is the fact that all OBs show the same trend.
-The same is true for EBs.
-Another feature is that, the OBs and EBs are $\pi$ out of phase due to the extra absorbed photon by EBs.
-This feature is underlined in the projection of an odd and even band onto the KER axis in Fig. S \ref{viblevelsup}I.
+The experimental results for the asymmetry parameter $A$ are shown in Fig. S\ref{viblevel}-G and -H. Panel G shows that $A$ is zero in the case of dissociation triggered only with XUV photons.
+This is a clear indication that the asymmetric photoelectron emission only takes place when different dissociation pathways (leading to the same final state) interfere.
+However, in Fig. S\ref{viblevel}-H we observe asymmetric photoelectron emission in the KER region where pathways contributing to BS and GS dissociation overlap (KER $\approx$ 0.6eV, see Fig. S\ref{viblevel}-F).
+An important feature in Fig. S\ref{viblevel}-H is that all OBs show the same trend.
+The same is true for EBs, all EBs show the same trend.
+Another feature is that the OBs and EBs are $\pi$ out of phase due to the extra absorbed photon in the EBs.
+This feature is underlined in the projection of an odd and even band onto the KER axis in Fig. S\ref{viblevel}-I.

-A time-of-flight (TOF) spectrum of the detected ions as a result of ionization of H$_2$ with XUV and IR photons is shown in Fig S\ref{tofxuvir}.
-This plot shows that the dominant interaction product is the single-ionization of the molecule.

-\subsubsection{Pathways in even bands}
+\subsection{Pathways in even bands}

-In case of EBs (see Fig. 1B of the main text), an XUV photon with an energy higher than I$_d$ leads to dissociation through 1s$\sigma_g$ with KERs<2 eV.
+In the discussion above, possible dissociation pathways according to the lowest order perturbation are described for the OBs.
+In the case of EBs (see e.g. Fig. S\ref{SF:allQP}), an XUV photon with an energy higher than I$_d$ leads to dissociation through 1s$\sigma_g$ with KERs<2 eV.
 The photoelectron emits an IR photon leaving the electron energy $E_e=\gamma_q-I_d-KER-\hbar\omega$ and the parity of the bound and continuum electron becomes gerade $\ket{+}$.
 For the pathway including bond softening, the molecule is ionized with the next lower harmonic into the ground state of the molecular ion 1s$\sigma_g$.
 The photoelectron energy is in this case $E_e=\gamma_{q-2} -E_b$ with $E_b$ being the energy of the bound vibrational level in the ground state of the molecular ion.
 The parity of the photoelectron is ungerade $\ket{-}$.
 The molecular ion which contains the bound electron, absorbs an IR photon which promotes the molecular ion to the repulsive 2p$\sigma_g$ curve.
-The molecule eventually dissociates leaving the bound electron with ungerade parity $\ket{-}$.
+The molecule eventually dissociates, leaving the bound electron with ungerade parity $\ket{-}$.